anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 note that pledges may not have synchronized time to provide the created-on date and time on their own.

 The `status-type` allows for specifying which status information is to be returned.
-As shown in {{stat_req_def}}, BRSKI-PRM currently only defines the enum value `bootstrap` to provide current status information regarding the bootstrapping status (voucher processing and enrollment of the pledge into a domain).
+As shown in {{stat_req_def}}, BRSKI-PRM defines two enumeration values:

+* `bootstrap` to query current status information regarding the bootstrapping status (e.g., voucher processing and enrollment of the pledge into a domain)
+* `operation` to query current status information regarding the operational status (e.g., utilization of the bootstrapped EE credentials in communication with other peers)

-Other specifications using this artifact may define further enum values, e.g., to query application-related status.
+Other specifications using this artifact may define further enumeration values, e.g., to query application-related status.

-TODO(Create an IANA registry for the status-type enum?)
+The enumeration values are managed in an IANA registray to track extensions to BRSKI-PRM (see {{iana_con}}).

 {{stat_req_data}} below shows an example for the JSON Status Trigger Data using the status type `bootstrap`: